OctopusDeploy/blog/blog/2020-07/fast-tracking-code-promotion-in-your-ci-cd-pipeline/index.md

 6. Build: Binary builds and packaging
 7. Post-build: Push binary to an artifact repository

 These are the smallest definable units or stages that must happen during our pre-approved deployment pipeline.
 Each stage must pass successfully based upon pre-defined rules configured by our tooling administrators, information security, and software architects.
-After continuous integration stages pass successfully, we are ready for the continuous delivery stages.
+After the Continuous Integration stages pass successfully, we are ready for the Continuous Delivery stages.

-## Continuous delivery
+## Continuous Delivery

 ![](what-is-continuous-delivery.jpg)

-First, let’s define the difference between continuous delivery and continuous deployment.
+First, let’s define the difference between Continuous Delivery and Continuous Deployment.
 From [Digestible DevOps: The 7 DevOps Practices](https://levelup.gitconnected.com/digestible-devops-the-7-devops-practices-8bd8b34e1418):

 > Delivery: “The practice of making every change to source code ready for a production release as soon as automated testing validates it.
 This includes automatically building, testing and deploying.”

 > Deployment: “Continuous Deployment is the practice that strives to automate production deployment end to end.”

-For continuous delivery, we want to get our deployable binary to our lowest integration environment to ensure the binary:
+For Continuous Delivery, we want to get our deployable binary to our lowest integration environment to ensure the binary:

 1. Executes as desired.
 2. Run our minimal required phase three and four automated tests, and they pass successfully.
 3. Stage for code promotion (or auto-promote).

-Often the continuous delivery aspect of our pipeline executes as a secondary phase of the continuous integration pipeline.
+Often the Continuous Delivery aspect of our pipeline executes as a secondary phase of the Continuous Integration pipeline.
 This is the aspect most often confused and difficult to troubleshoot for developers because this is where traditionally _operations_ folks step into the picture.
-Unlike the continuous integration piece of the pipeline, we introduce many new points of failure here, including:
+Unlike the Continuous Integration piece of the pipeline, we introduce many new points of failure here, including:

 - Network connectivity.
 - Namespace collision.